-Grants from external agencies or organizations for the support of research, scholarship, professional and creative activities, as is the case for all gifts and grants to the College should be pursued with the assistance and approval of the Corporate, Foundation & Government Relations Department, which is responsible for arranging to secure any approvals and signatures required for submission of grant proposals.
+Grants from external agencies or organizations for the support of research, scholarship, professional and creative activities, as is the case for all gifts and grants to the College should be pursued with the assistance and approval of the Director of Corporate, Foundation and Government Relations in the Advancement Office, which is responsible for arranging to secure any approvals and signatures required for submission of grant proposals.
 The Director of Corporate, Foundation & Government Relations provides information and assistance for faculty members in identifying potential grant sources and preparing proposals.
+[Approved by the Board of Trustees, May 2019]